botlabs-gg/yagpdb-docs-v2/content/learn/beginner/datatypes-1.md

 ## Data Types

 If you're completely new to programming, you might not know what a data type is.
-You can think of a data type as a way to distinguish between different kinds of "things".
+You can think of a data type as a way to distinguish between different kinds of things.
 As a real-life analogy, you can separate food into several categories, such as fruits, vegetables, and meat.
-Each category is in that sense its own "data type".
+Each category is in that sense its own data type.

 In programming, we have similar categories, such as numbers, strings, and booleans (true / false values).
 Each of these categories has its own set of operations that can be performed on them.
 For instance, you can add two